doantrungnghia/code-challenge/src/problem1/document.md

+# Problem 1

+## Run the project

+- Open `src/problem1/index.html` in a browser.
+- Enter a value for each approach and click "Calculate" to see results.

 ## Sum to n — three simple approaches

 Input: `n` (integer).
 Output: `1 + 2 + ... + n`.
 For `n <= 0`, return `0`.
 We assume the result stays below `Number.MAX_SAFE_INTEGER`.